What is Hamsa?

-Hamsa is a goose or swan-like bird widely talked in Hindu Mythology of Sanskrit and Tamil.
-In Tamil mythology, it is called Anna Paravai.
+Hamsa is a goose or swan-like bird widely talked about in the Hindu Mythology of Sanskrit and Tamil.
+In Tamil mythology, it gets the name Anna Paravai.
 Probably it might have derived its root from the Sanskrit word Arayanna, the other name of heavenly Hamsa.

 Hamsa bird is the Vahana (a creature that serves as a vehicle to a deity) of Lord Brahma, Lordess Saraswati, Lordess Gayatri, and Visvakarma the creator of the universe.

 Hamsa is Atman